vercel/next.js/docs/basic-features/environment-variables.md

 ## Inlined Environment Variables

-Next.js will inline any environment variable that starts with `NEXT_PUBLIC_` using Webpack [DefinePlugin](https://webpack.js.org/plugins/define-plugin/).
+Next.js will inline any environment variable that starts with `NEXT_PUBLIC_` in your application.
 Inlining means replacing the variable with the value.
 For example, the following page:

 ```jsx
 export default function Page() {